How to Get Your Nature Swagger Back

 What is your ultimate vision for Outdoor Afro?

+My ultimate vision is that Black people enjoying the outdoors is not a “special” or unexpected event.
 I would love to see us move to a place where our lives are more integrated with the outdoors so that people can get their nature swagger back!

 Many of the parks that are the most enjoyable are the ones that are closest to home – you don’t have to go hundreds of miles away to find your park!
 I’m very fortunate to have Golden Gate National Recreation Area right in my backyard and I use it to connect with colleagues, family, and friends.